mayank8995/SpaceX/README.md

 ## Commands for setting up project
 1. installing Node.js, see nodejs.org.
-2. To install the Angular CLI, open a terminal window and run the following command: npm install -g @angular/cli@8.2.14 (because i have buil it on version 8)
+2. To install the Angular CLI, open a terminal window and run the following command: npm install -g @angular/cli@8.2.14 (because i have built it on version 8)

 ## How to run the project?
 1. You should have Angular development environment.For more information please visit https://angular.io/guide/setup-local.
 2. After the environment setup, fork the project and execute npm install command to install dependencies used in the project.These dependencies are defined in package.json file.
 3. Run ng serve command in terminal and then hit localhost:4200 in Chrome.

+ In case of any problem kindly let me know.